SupeR19902/x720/README.md

-# Rasberry Pi suptronics x720 Hat Tools #
+# Rasberry Pi suptronics/geekworm x720 Hat Tools #

  * Battery monitor: view status and/or send it to Domoticz or MQTT
  * Safe shutdown workaround in software